 We have all heard the adage, April showers bring May flowers.
-For those of us living along the coast, we know what May flowers bring…Hurricane Season.
-And, just like every flower is different so is every hurricane season.
+Those of us living along the coast know what May flowers bring…Hurricane Season.
+And, just like every flower is different, so is every hurricane season.
 Some are active, some are mild, and some are dangerous.
 It is crucial to plan and prepare.
-Making sure you have adequate homeowner's coverage and flood insurance are critical pieces of disaster preparedness.
+Ensuring you have adequate homeowner's coverage and flood insurance are critical to disaster preparedness.
+This article shares advice, practical tips, and essential strategies to ensure you and your loved ones are well-prepared for hurricane season.

 Insuring Your Home

-Making sure you have the right coverage for a hurricane is very important in case you have to file insurance claims for damage.
-Understanding your coverage limits will help you protect your personal property in the case of a natural disaster.
+Ensuring you have the right coverage for a hurricane is very important in case you have to file insurance claims for damage.
+Understanding your coverage limits will help protect your personal property during a natural disaster.

 An insurance deductible is an amount you pay before the insurance company pays its share of an insured loss.
-If your home or property is judged as a total loss, the insured value can be either paid at the actual cash value or its replacement cost.
-Proper coverage is important especially in high-risk areas to ensure your home and belongings are replaced if damaged during a hurricane.
+If your home or property is considered a total loss, the insured value can be paid at the actual cash value or its replacement cost.
+Proper coverage, especially in high-risk areas, is important to ensure your home and belongings are replaced if damaged during a hurricane.

 Homeowners insurance usually has a separate deductible for hurricanes and windstorms versus other insured perils.
 Be sure to check your policy to confirm your hurricane deductible.
 A homeowner must pay the deductible before the insurer covers damage or destruction caused by a hurricane.
 However, flood damage is not covered by this insurance.
 You must purchase separate flood insurance to have this protection.